otrv4/otrv4/otrv4.md

 Remove the whitespace tag and display the message to the user.

-If the client has some policy dictating that 'OTR is always required' or that 'encryption is always required' (like `REQUIRE_ENCRYPTION` in OTRv3), and the tag offers OTR version 4 and version 4 is allowed:

-  * Queue the message for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.
-  * Send an Identity message.
-  * Transition the state to `WAITING_AUTH_R`.

 If the state is `ENCRYPTED_MESSAGES` or `FINISHED`:

   * The user should be warned that the message received was unencrypted.